EricssonResearch/EDHOC/draft-selander-ace-cose-ecdhe.md

 As described in Appendix B of {{SIGMA}}, in order to create a "full-fledge" protocol some additional protocol elements are needed.
 EDHOC adds:

+* Explicit session identifiers S_U, S_V chosen by U and V, respectively.

-* Explicit nonces/session identifiers N_U, N_V chosen freshly and anew with each session by U and V, respectively.
+* Explicit nonces N_U, N_V chosen freshly and anew with each session by U and V, respectively.

 * Computationally independent keys derived from the ECDH shared secret and used for different directions and operations.